Inseason Alaska Commercial Salmon Summary

 Southeast Cove THA

 The Northern Southeast Regional Aquaculture Association (NSRAA) is forecasting a total run of 215,000 summer chum salmon to the Southeast Cove Terminal Harvest Area (THA).
-A portion of the run could be harvested in common property fisheries in Chatham Strait.
-The Southeast Cove THA will be open to common property purse seine, drift gillnet and troll from Sunday, June 16, through Saturday, August 3.
-The 2024 gear rotation will be purse seine on Sundays and Thursdays, drift gillnet on Tuesdays and Wednesdays, and troll on Mondays, Fridays, and Saturdays.
+The THA opened to common property fishing starting Sunday, June 16.
+Total reported purse seine harvest to date is 16,550 chum salmon.
+The gillnet harvest through Friday, June 28 is confidential.
 Details of the 2024 Southeast Cove THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 23.

 In 2024, cost recovery will occur in the Southeast Cove THA with a harvest goal of roughly 60,000 chum salmon.
 If cost recovery goals cannot be met during days when the purse seine and drift gillnet fisheries are closed, then a brief closure may occur near the peak of the run.